filipsnastins/consumer-driven-contract-testing-with-pact/README.md

     deactivate Provider
 ```

-- On new commit in Provider repository - Provider contract verification failed
+- On a new commit in the Provider repository - Provider contract verification failed
   ([.github/workflows/build.yml](.github/workflows/build.yml)).

 ```mermaid